 The documentary legacy we leave

 What’s frustrating about genealogy is that the intersection of life and documentation is often limited to births, marriages, and deaths.
 Now that I have managed to identify these people from my past, I want to know more about them.
-But unfortunately, this may not be impossible.
+But unfortunately, this may not be possible.
 It makes me think about the kind of documentary legacy I will leave behind.
 Likely a photograph of me without any front teeth, some bad poetry from when I was a teenager, and then a black hole of nothingness that represents my digital footprint (or lack thereof)…but wait…of course we are going to solve this whole digital preservation thing!
 I remain cautiously optimistic.
 Oh crap, I am supposed to be one of the people solving that.
 Moving right along…

 Why genealogy is important